Action Councils, Management Committees, and Affinity Groups

 Issue Action Councils / Initiatives

-BUILDING HEALTHY PLACES (BHP) – John Vick (Tennessee Department of Health) and Kathryn Withers (Barge Design Solutions), Co-Chairs
+BUILDING HEALTHY PLACES (BHP) – VIRTUAL – John Vick (Tennessee Department of Health), Chair

-BHP members focus on how to make our city healthier for residents, employees, and visitors through thoughtful design of the built environment.
+The Building Healthy Places Action Council focuses on how to make our city healthier for residents, employees, and visitors through thoughtful design of the built environment.
 BHP has taken the lead on ULI Nashville’s work on the ULI mission priority to accelerate decarbonization and achieve net zero.
-In FY24, BHP will focus on active mobility and on biophilic design, with an emphasis on private sector creation of public open space.

-CIVIC LEADERSHIP FORUM (CLF) – Clay Adkisson (Openworks) and John Gore (Barge Civil Associates), Co-Chairs
+CIVIC LEADERSHIP FORUM (CLF) – VIRTUAL – Michelle Beauvais (EOA Architects) and John Gore (Barge Civil Associates), Co-Chairs

 The HAC monitors the status of housing in Nashville, discussing policy and programming solutions with an emphasis on promoting affordable housing.